 Many houseplants produce plantlets, or little offshoots of the original plant from which new plants can be grown.
-Some of them have runners or creeping stems which travel along the ground through the compost starting new plants along the way.
+Some of them have runners or creeping stems which travel along the ground through the compost, starting new plants along the way.
 Some develop roots wherever their arching stems touch the ground.
-Some plantlets start rooting while they are still attached to the parent plant, while others wait until they come into some contact with the compost before taking hold.
+Some plantlets start rooting while they are still attached to the parent plant, while others wait until they come into contact with the compost before taking hold.

 Propagating Different Types of Plantlets on Houseplants